alanssitis/smart-air-hockey-table/web/src/pages/team/tmoorma.md

 <img src="/477grp5/team/trevor/Trevor_Week10_DigiKeyPurchase.PNG" width="100%">

-_Figure 1: The final DigiKey order (Note that, despite using the "Senior Design Purchase Request Form", this order was purchased personally by me)._
+_Figure 1: The final DigiKey order (Note that, despite using the "Senior Design Purchase Request Form", this order was purchased by me)._

 **Table Construction**